Lauttasaari: Public buildings

-Public buildings built in the 1950s include the Lauttasaari church and the Lauttasaari school, which consists of two buildings (the Pajalahti school and the Myllykallio school).
+Public buildings built in the 1950s include the Lauttasaari church and the Lauttasaari school, which consists of two buildings (the Pajalahti school and the Myllykallio school), There is also a Swedish-language elementary school (Drumsö lågstadieskola) which was built in 1949.

 The Lauttasaari church was inaugurated on 20 September 1958.
 It was designed by the professor Keijo Petäjä, living in Lauttasaari.
 The bell tower of the church was taken into use in autumn 1957.
 The basic repairs of the church are estimated to be complete in spring 2022 after a year and a half of renovations.
 Until then the Finnish and Swedish speaking congregations of Lauttasaari work at a temporary location in the former premises of the Nokia Oyj research centre in Vattuniemi.

 The Lauttasaari water tower was built in 1958 and was dismantled in late 2015.

 The current building of the Lauttasaaren Yhteiskoulu school was taken into use in 1968.
 The building was last expanded in 2019 with an expansion including spaces for physical exercise.

 Lauttasaari also has a community health center, a swimming pool, a sports field and a library.